Biography

 No sound of voices, no dogs barking.

-Not a plane in the sky or a car passing by.
+No plane in the sky or car passing by.

 No loud drumming from a car with the window wound down.